 At a point, the subject realizes that their movements and decisions are quick to be overruled.
 You will lose their participation in helping you create a successful headshot and basically, they wait for you to put the shoulders correctly or physically tilt the head.
 This is not good.
 Allow my experience with this to keep you from taking too much control.
 Back off.
 Direct with things like the dialog that follows and don’t cross the line of pushiness.
 Never be physical.
 If you do, you need to rethink your verbal communications so as to never make that mistake again.

 Yes, capturing that prize expression is our job.
 It is rarely a big smile.
 Maybe as happy moves to the big smile, it’s in the “happy” phase.
 Or, as the smile calms into a slight grin…bullseye.

-Let’s set the goal for much more that just a likeness.
+Let’s set the goal for much more than just a likeness.
 Capture the detail of personality.
-Usually the look is happy or pleasant, not a big smile.
+Usually, the look is happy or pleasant, not a big smile.

 Shoot a Bunch and Shoot Fast

 There is a good rule to live by in portrait photography and other types of photography

 If you wait til you see the correct expression, you probably missed it.